bhstark2/latency/report.md

 Latency Factor | Description
 -------------|------
 switching/forwarding | the time it takes to process the packet header, check for bit errors, decide whether to forward the packet (and, if so, to which interface) or to discard it, and any other manipulation of the packet that takes place in the device.
 This is typically minimal, and providers of core networks will often minimize this by using technologies like MPLS that have very simple packet headers. propagation delay | the time it takes for a bit of information to travel across the link.
 This is driven by the propagation velocity of the medium and the length of the link.
-It is immaterial for home network and access network links, but can become significant for long-haul backbone links. serialization/encoding | the amount of time that it takes to transmit the entire packet on the link, from the first bit until the last bit.
+It is immaterial for home network and access network links, but can become significant for long-haul backbone links.
+More detail is provided in Appendix B. serialization/encoding | the amount of time that it takes to transmit the entire packet on the link, from the first bit until the last bit.
 This includes factors such as time-based interleaving utilized by some link technologies.
 media acquisition delay| the delay incurred by arbitrating access by multiple devices to a shared medium.
 This is seen in no-new-wire home networking (powerline, coax, phoneline) technologies, some wireless technologies, and DOCSIS. buffering delay | also referred to as queuing delay, this is the time packets wait in a buffer or a queue in the network element while other traffic is being transmitted.
 The buffering delay is variable, depending on instantaneous traffic load, and can range from 0 to the maximum supported (or configured) in the node.
 Unique buffering characteristics of some link technologies are discussed below, and buffering delay in general is discussed in Section 3.2.
 This can commonly be the largest source of delay variation.